 Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) within two years prior to admission.
 This test is administered by the Educational Testing Service, Box 899, Princeton, New Jersey 08540.
-The minimum TOEFL score accepted by the Graduate College is 550; many departments have higher minimums.
+The minimum TOEFL score accepted by the Graduate College is 550.
+Many departments have higher minimums.
+Consult the department listing for details.